 Problem Gambling Educational presentations are available to organizations, community members, etc., and can be tailored to your needs.

-All services subsidized.
-Co-pays may be applied for Treatment, based on individual financial analysis.
+All services are subsidized.
+Co-pays may be applied for Treatment based on individual financial analysis.

 Arizona Family Therapy

 Arizona Family Therapy provides comprehensive programs that consist of individual, couple, family, and group therapy.
 These therapy programs address each person's unique problems as well as those of their family.
 They focus on healing and recovery through counseling and twelve-step programs.

 M - F 8:00 AM - 5:00 PM